Sneath Glass Company: Factory relocation

-By early January 1903 the company was discussing a gas shortage.
+By early January 1903, the company was discussing a gas shortage.
 Plans were made to use coal as a fuel for the furnaces when the natural gas supply was exhausted, contingent upon satisfactory railroad service.
 At the time, the company did not have direct access to railroad service, and all freight (inbound and outbound) had to be hauled to the rail station by wagon.

-Focusing on improving the situation at the current glass works, plant manager Henry Crimmel received a patent in 1904 for a “Glass Drawing Machine” that was an improvement for glass blowing and prevented irregularities in the thickness of the glass.
-By the end of 1904, the lack of direct rail service had become more important because the natural gas shortage made it necessary to use coal for fuel.
+Focusing on improving efficiency at the current glass works, plant manager Henry Crimmel received a patent in 1904 for a “Glass Drawing Machine” that was an improvement for glass blowing and prevented irregularities in the thickness of the glass.
+By the end of 1904, the company had to use coal for fuel, making the lack of direct rail service more important.
 Coal would be too expensive with a branch line from the railroads that could be used for delivery.
 The company was receiving offers from states such as New York and Colorado to move their plant to a better location.

-During May 1905 it was announced that the Sneath Glass works would move to an unused window glass plant located along railroad line on the city's west side.
-The plant was owned by the American Window Glass Company, was known as Plant number 32, and had been the plant of the Jones Glass Company.
+In May 1905, it was announced that the Sneath Glass works would move to an unused window glass plant, located along railroad line on the city's west side, that it had purchased.
+The plant had been owned by the American Window Glass Company, was known as Plant number 32, and had been the plant of the Jones Glass Company.
+American Window Glass had closed the plant in 1904, and was willing to sell the plant to Sneath.
 The new plant would more than double Sneath's capacity, and the adjacent railroad began construction of coal docks.

 The company began using its new facility during November 1905.
 It increased its capital stock from $30,000 to $100,000 in early 1906.
-Ralph Sneath was still president and A.C.
-Crimmel was still secretary.
+Ralph Davis Sneath was still president and A. Clyde Crimmel was still secretary.
 For the next few years, the company continued to make improvements to its facility, including concrete walls and electric lighting.
-By January 1907 it employed 175 people.
+By January 1907, it employed 175 people.